 Bushnell Pro XE Review: Is This Bushnell’s Best Rangefinder Yet?

-Bushnell Pro XE Review: Could This Innovative Rangefinder Technology Be the Secret to Better Course Management?
+Bushnell Pro XE Review: Could This Innovative Golf Rangefinder Technology Be the Secret to Better Course Management?

 As every golfer knows, a rangefinder is basically the 15th club in your golf bag . . . and it endures a lot of use.
 In fact, a rangefinder is the one tool you use on just about every shot except your putts.
 This piece of equipment sees a lot of play, takes a beating, and can mean the difference between artful course management and just fumbling your way blindly through a round.

 In other words, a quality rangefinder is always a good investment.
-If you’re looking for a new rangefinder, you’re smart to do a little digging first to make sure you’re making the best decision.
+If you’re looking for a new golf laser, you’re smart to do a little digging first to make sure you’re making the best decision.

 So, what is the best rangefinder on the market?
 And which company should you turn to when it’s time to make a purchase?